stephan-double-u/cross-language-validation-schema/README.md

     - > "medicalSets[1,2,3].articles[4,5].animalUse"
   - or _a range definition_ of two index values separated by "-" (minus), e.g.
     - > "medicalSets[1-3].articles[4-5].animalUse"
-  - or _a start-step definition_ of two index values separated by "/" (slash), where the first value specifies the first array position and the second values defines the step size to the other array positions, e.g.
+  - or _a start-step definition_ of two values separated by "/" (slash), where the first value specifies the first array position and the second values defines the step size to the other array positions, e.g.
     - > "medicalSets[2/1].articles[0/2].animalUse"
   - or _a star (\*)_ as a shortcut for the interval defnition [0/1], e.g.